 Yet, few people realized back in the 90s that the Industrial revolution 4.0 would pack more gigabytes in a smartphone than computers.
 Therefore, if the devices of today dawn a new-age, compact, and pocket-friendly outfit, shouldn’t the same rule apply to education and its delivery methods.

 Turns out that it does and that is one of the benefits of education app for kids and organizations and why entrepreneurs are throbbing the gates of venture capitalists to fund the future, or shall we say the present, of 21st-century teaching, EduTech.

-The EdTech business – both educational apps for kids and organizational learning – has shaped up to be one of the most lucrative (for innovators) and luring (for investors) models of businesses over the years.
+The EdTech app business models – both educational apps for kids and organizational learning – have shaped up to be one of the most lucrative (for innovators) and luring (for investors) models of businesses over the years.
 It’s one of the few industries that could survive this COVID-19 pandemic and honor its promising growth.
 What makes us say that?

 - The global digital expenditure in the Education industry would be worth $341 billion by 2025 as per HolonIQ – a contributory factor behind the rising of education startups and kids education app startup ideas.

 - Yet, of the overall expenses that the industry would make, this amounts to a miser 4.4%, during the projected time.